 LATINA RESOURCE CENTER SERVICES

-The Latina Resource Center (LRC) provides culturally and language supported community based services for Latina women.
+The Latina Resource Center (LRC) provides culturally and language supported community based services for Latinas.
 The LRC is located at 5221 S 31st St Omaha inside the Juan Diego Center.
 Click here to learn more about services offered at the LRC.

 LRC offers a welcoming and culturally competent place and provides programming to Latina women seeking information and education for their own safety and that of their children.

 Life Skills Services

 Latinas seeking self-sufficiency in their lives feel welcome and take advantage of classes offered at the center to improve their life skills.

 Young Latina women receive information and support for themselves and their children to succeed in their parenting skills by developing a committed relationship with an experienced Mentoring Mom within the format and guidance of the program.